 The new Bridge will be comprised of spaces for patient transport, clean material handling, and utility connections.
 The new Bridge will also consist of 1-story corridor located at grade adjacent to the existing Power Plant to provide access for the Med Flight patients from the helipad connecting to a new elevator and stair tower in the Bridge.
-The new Bridge will be approximately 7,100 s.f. and approximately 43 feet in height from grade.
-The elevator overrun will be approximately 50 feet in height from grade.
+The new Bridge will be approximately 7,800 s.f. and approximately 43 feet in height from grade.
+The elevator overrun will be approximately 55 feet in height from grade.
 (The Bridge mass begins 27 feet from grade and will be 16 feet in height.)
+The total width of the new Bridge will be approximately 25 feet wide.
 The 1 story corridor will be approximately 16 feet in height from grade.